JWock82/Pynite/README.md

 # What's New?
 Version 0.0.34
 * Bug fix for contour smoothing on rectangular plates.
 The plate results were correct, but the contours were slightly off after adding the contour smoothing feature.
+* Added rectangular meshes.
+More to come on this feature.

 Versions 0.0.32 and 0.0.33
 * Started work in integrating Travis-CI into GitHub for testing PyNite code.